spree/spree-guides/content/v2.2/developer/tutorials/extensions_tutorial.md

 ## Introduction

-This tutorial continues where we left off in the [Getting Started](getting_started_tutorial) tutorial.
+This tutorial continues where we left off in the <%= link_to "Getting Started tutorial", "developer/getting_started_tutorial" %> tutorial.
 Now that we have a basic Spree store up and running, let's spend some time customizing it.
 The easiest way to do this is by using Spree extensions.

 ### What is a Spree Extension?